omarwahby/CS171-Final-Project/README.md

 # An Analysis on the Causes of Educational Success in the United States
 <b>Team</b>: Omar Wahby, Nishant Mishra, Joshua Cai, and Samuel Osa-Agbontaen

 <b>Description</b>: This project examines the causes of educational success in colleges across the United States.
 Using data from the U.S. Department of Education’s College Scorecard from the 2015-2016 school year, we find that academic success in college is highly correlated with students’ household income.
-College with students who have access to more financial resources from their families are able to score higher on standardized tests such as the SAT and have higher four-year degree completion rates.
+Colleges with students who have access to more financial resources from their families are able to score higher on standardized tests such as the SAT and have higher four-year degree completion rates.
 We also find that colleges with higher median household incomes have lower withdrawal rates from four-year degree programs.

 **Link to Website:** https://omarwahby.github.io/CS171-Final-Project